ADDALemos/RBN/index.md

 ### Available repair operations:

-* Repair e - removes regulator
+* Repair r - removes regulator
-* Repair i - negates a regulator
+* Repair n - negates a regulator
-* Repair g - changes AND function to OR function
+* Repair s - changes AND function to OR function

 Note: All the combinations of repairs are allowed, and they need to be written in alphabetical order.